barrett370/Y4-Diss/research/logs/week8.md

 I have now moved on to initial parameter tweaking in order to get the best performance from these basic operators.
 I have been testing different weightings for infeasible and high proximity routes, I need to make sure they are never the best solution but not penalise them too much so that solutions near them in the search space are never explored; the optimal solution could very well be close to an infeasible one.

-You can find a gif of the algorithm over the course of 100 generations [here](https://sambarrett.online/Y4-Diss/100gens-3.gif).
+You can find a gif of the algorithm over the course of 100 generations here [**link**](https://sambarrett.online/Y4-Diss/100gens-3.gif).
 The bold line is the fittest and the control points for the best curve are shown.
 Obstacles are shown in red.

+I have removed the road space coordinate system as it was proving too difficult and confusing to implement and use.
+I have instead embedded the dimensions of the road into the feasible search space.
+This means that routes that leave the road space are penalised in the same way that routes that interesect obstacles.
+Final generated route return also filters out any solutions with an infeasible distance > 0.